What Is Executive Function Disorder?

 - The fourth “how” circuit controls self-awareness of your feelings and experiences.

-People with ADHD and EFD may experience impairments in one or more of these circuits and, therefore, their symptoms may touch memory, planning, emotional regulation, and/or social skills.
+People with executive function disorder and ADHD may experience impairments in one or more of these circuits and, therefore, their symptoms may touch memory, planning, emotional regulation, and/or social skills.

 Read on to learn more about EFD, and what therapies and interventions can help.
 Consult with a physician if you recognize the symptoms below in your or your child.